-- difficulties in staffing and managing employee relations and foreign operations, particularly in attracting and retaining personnel qualified to design, sell, test, and support its products; - fluctuations in currency exchange rates; - difficulties in coordinating its operations globally and in maintaining uniform standards, controls, procedures, and policies across its operations; - difficulties in enforcing contracts and protecting intellectual property; - diversion of management attention; - imposition of burdensome governmental regulations, including changing laws and regulations with respect to collection and maintenance of personally identifiable data; - · regional and country-specific political and economic instability, as discussed in greater detail below; and - inadequacy of the local infrastructure to support its operations.
+- difficulties in staffing and managing employee relations and foreign operations, particularly in attracting and retaining personnel qualified to design, sell, test, and support our products; - · fluctuations in currency exchange rates; - difficulties in coordinating our operations globally and in maintaining uniform standards, controls, procedures, and policies across our operations; - difficulties in enforcing contracts and protecting intellectual property; - · diversion of management attention; - imposition of burdensome governmental regulations, including changing laws and regulations with respect to collection and maintenance of personally identifiable data; - regional and country-specific political and economic instability, as discussed in greater detail below; and - inadequacy of the local infrastructure to support our operations.

-Varex's international locations expose it to higher security risks compared to its United States locations, which could result in both harm to its employees and contractors or substantial costs.
-Some of its services are performed in or adjacent to high-risk locations where the country or location and surrounding area is suffering from political, social, or economic turmoil, war or civil unrest, or has a high level of criminal or terrorist activity.
-In those locations where Varex has employees or operations, Varex may incur substantial costs to maintain the safety of its personnel.
-Despite these precautions, the safety of its personnel in these locations may continue to be at risk, and Varex may in the future suffer the loss of employees and contractors, which could harm its business reputation and operating results.
+Our international locations expose us to higher security risks compared to our U.S. locations, which could result in both harm to our employees and contractors or substantial costs.
+Some of our services are performed in or adjacent to high-risk locations where the country or location and surrounding area is suffering from political, social, or economic turmoil, war or civil unrest, or has a high level of criminal or terrorist activity.
+In those locations where we have employees or operations, we may incur substantial costs to maintain the safety of our personnel.
+Despite these precautions, the safety of our personnel in these locations may continue to be at risk, and we may in the future suffer the loss of employees and contractors, which could harm our business reputation and operating results.

-Varex's operations are vulnerable to interruption or loss due to natural or other disasters, power loss, strikes, and other events beyond its control.
+Our operations are vulnerable to interruption or loss due to natural or other disasters, power loss, strikes, and other events beyond our control.